mattfield/mattfield.github.io/_posts/2013-07-15-currying-and-partial-application-in-javascript.md

 But you really shouldn't.
 Ouch.
 This has the potential to become unwieldy very quickly.

-Instead, what we can do is partially apply a fixed argument to our `add` function, creating a new function with the first argument
+Instead, what we can do is partially apply a fixed argument to our `add` function.
+This gives us a new function with the first argument
-(in this case `1`) bound to it.
-This new function could then be called repeatedly by supplying only the second argument:
+(in this case `1`) bound to it, which can then be called repeatedly by supplying only the second argument:

 {% highlight javascript %}
 // Assuming we have a method called `partial` that performs the application